Questions about SNHU

 Career Services works with students throughout their academic experience as well as after graduation.
 Whether you are still considering potential career options or looking to advance your career, our career coaches are here to help.
 From the job search, to networking, to the application and interview process, SNHU offers a wide array of services.

-You will receive your SNHU email address and login credentials within 24 hours of your I-20 being issued.
+You will receive your SNHU email address and login credentials within two weeks of being accepted, prior to your I-20 being issued.
 This will give you access to SNHU's student portal.
-If you do not receive your login credentials, contact our SNHU International Admission at email@example.com.
+If you do not receive your login credentials, contact SNHU International Admission at email@example.com.
 If you have difficulty logging in to your mySNHU account, call the help desk at +1 855.877.9919.

 Once you have paid your housing deposit, you will be notified via your SNHU email address to access mySNHU.
 Start by going to this portal page (login required), select “Access myHousing Director” at the top of the page, and then follow the steps to apply on that page.
 Through this application, you will provide us any information related to the room you are requesting and any information to help us find you a suitable roommate.
 Learn more about the housing application process.

 No. Orientation provides essential information about government and university regulations, expectations and support services.
 Without this information, you will not be successful in the onboarding and matriculation process.
 As a result, attendance at orientation is mandatory.
 Students must arrive at least 1 day before orientation in order to complete the check in process.
 Additionally, your required arrival date is listed on your I-20.
 Arriving in country after that date can also result in your entry to the U.S. being declined.
 If you have specific questions about orientation, email firstname.lastname@example.org.
 Learn more about orientation.